K9 Thunder: Australia

 In February 2022, Hanwha Defense Australia made a selection of site of 150,000 m2, which includes 32,000 m2 manufacturing facility, 1.5 km long track, and various test and R&D sites, for its first overseas factory named H-ACE (Hanwha Armoured Vehicle Centre of Excellence) at Geelong, which will create 300 jobs for local specialists.
 Construction began on 8 April, and is expected to take 2 years to complete.

-In March 2022, Hanwha Defense signed a $67 million deal with Kongsberg for the installation of C4 for Australian vehicles.
-The Norwegian partner is expected to supply Integrated Combat Solution (ICS) as well as ODIN fire support systems via Kongsberg Australia.
+In March 2022, Hanwha Defense signed a $67 million deal with Norwegian firm Kongsberg Gruppen for the installation of C4 for Australian vehicles.
+Kongsberg is expected to supply Integrated Combat Solution (ICS) as well as ODIN fire support systems via Kongsberg Australia.
 On 19 July, Hanwha Systems signed a contract with Hanwha Defense Australia to supply HUMS (Health and Usage Monitoring System) and Situational Awareness System (SAS) for AS9s and AS10s at a cost of 20.8 billion KRW.

+In October 2022, Hanwha signed a $5 million deal with Safran to supply 32 MINEO DFSS for direct firing capability.
+In January 2023, Hanwha signed a $3.5 million contract with a German company AirSense Analytics to supply CBRN system for the vehicles.

+In April 2023, Australia withdrew from Land 8116 Phase 2, a repeating order equal to Phase 1 in volume, as the new government decided to focus on M142 HIMARS, air, and naval assets.

+In May 2023, Israeli firm Plasan completed the protection test for the program.

+Production of AS9 and AS10 began in June 2023.
+In July, Australian army conducted tests on ammunition compatibility at the Agency for Defense Development test center in South Korea.
+In August, another Israeli company Epsilor was selected to supply NATO standard 6T Li-ion batteries for the howitzer.

+On 28 March 2024, Hanwha Aerospace announced the beginning of assembly of two AS9s and one AS10 in Changwon.
+The remaining 28 AS9s and 14 AS10s will be built at H-ACE in Australia.

+On 23 August 2024, Hanwha Aerospace invited Korean and Australian government officials for an opening ceremony of H-ACE.
+The factory will start mass production of AS9 and AS10 in that year and deliver all vehicles to the Australian Army by 2027.

+In December 2024, Hanwha Aerospace delivered two AS9 and one AS10 to Hanwha Defence Australia, and the Australian military received them in January 2025.